Governance

 An external review of the board’s performance is held every second year.
 This ensures individual directors and the board continually find ways to operate more effectively and strategically in the best interests of members.
 The results of the performance review are discussed by the governance and remuneration committee and the board.

-Annual Board Review was completed for the financial year ending 30 June 2020 by an external provider.
+Annual Board Review was completed for the financial year ending 30 June 2023 by an external provider.
 The evaluations included a board and senior executive survey that rated the performance of the collective board.
 Directors are required to complete at least 30 hours of training each year.
-This requirement will been met for the year ended 31 December 2020.
+This requirement will be met for the year ended 31 December 2023.

 Board attendance history

-See the attendance at board meetings by directors over the past seven years.
+See the attendance at board meetings by directors over the past eight years.

 Current directors